-Dementia isn’t a or disease, but a conglomeration of symptoms.
-You might associate dementia with memory loss, and that is one of the signs; however, there are many more symptoms of dementia.
-It impacts how a person functions on a daily basis and severely affects their cognitive functioning.
-Dementia can impact a person’s executive functioning skills, excellent motor function, and cause the person to have personality shifts.
-A person suffering from the about dementia may be moody and engage in unpredictable behavior.
-They might display strange thinking or act erratically.
+Dementia impacts how a person functions on a daily basis and severely affects their cognitive functioning, often leading to cognitive decline.
+It can affect a person’s executive functioning skills, motor function, and cause the person to have personality shifts.
+A person managing dementia may be moody and engage in unpredictable behavior.
+They might display strange thinking or act erratically, possibly experiencing visual hallucinations.
+But these factors also depend on the form of dementia diagnosed.

-Memory loss or impairment is one of the most commons symptoms of dementia.
-A person who has the condition will struggle to remember common words for objects or the names of people they love.
-It can be disturbing to the individuals loved ones to see them struggle to recognize those who are close to them.
-There are many more symptoms that show that a person may be experiencing dementia.
+Memory loss or impairment is one of the most common symptoms of dementia - and the most noted in early diagnosis.
+A person who has the condition will struggle to remember basic words for objects or the names of people they love.
+It can be disturbing to the individuals loved ones to see them struggle to recognize those who are close to them as the dementia progresses.

 Symptoms of Dementia